-- 1. A student should demonstrate a level of competency on course material.
-This is demonstrated by achieving a level of competency of 80% or above as a final cumulative course grade. - 2.
-Satisfactory clinical practice must be achieved concurrently with a satisfactory theory grade to pass the course.
+1. A student should demonstrate a level of competency on course material.
+This is demonstrated by achieving a level of competency of 80% or above as a final cumulative course grade.

+- 2. Satisfactory clinical practice must be achieved concurrently with a satisfactory theory grade to pass the course.
 To obtain a satisfactory grade in clinical practice, the student must perform all of the clinical objectives satisfactorily including written assignments.
-If at any time during the semester a student has received a sufficient number of "unmet" marks on the clinical evaluation to constitute an overall unsatisfactory clinical evaluation, the student will be assigned a grade of F for the course and will not be allowed to continue in clinical or the course.
+If at any time during the semester a student has received a sufficient number of "unmet" marks on the clinical evaluation to constitute an overall unsatisfactory clinical evaluation, the student will be required to withdraw from the course and will not be allowed to continue in clinical or the course.
 The student may audit lecture if desired. - 3.
-If at any time a student is unsuccessful in the dosage calculation test component of a clinical nursing course, the student will be assigned a grade of F and will not be allowed to continue in clinical or in the course.
+If at any time a student is unsuccessful in the dosage calculation test component of a clinical nursing course, the student will be required to withdraw from the course and will not be allowed to continue in clinical or in the course.
 The student may audit lecture if desired. - 4.
-If at any time a student receives an F for a course due to clinical or dosage calculation test failure, and it is the second clinical course failure, the student will be immediately terminated from nursing. - 5.
-The final exams in all nursing courses are secure tests and are not available for review. - 6.
+The final exams in all nursing courses are secure tests and are not available for review. - 5.
 The grading scale for the Nursing Program is:

-A 93 - 100 D 74 - 79.9 B 86 - 92.9 F 73.9 and Below C 80 - 85.9
+A 93 - 100 D 74 - 79.9

+B 86 - 92.9 F 73.9 and Below